 However, it will be difficult for the procedure to safeguard fundamental rights in practice.
 A significant problem with the mechanism is the trigger: how the Commission defines a “systemic threat.”
 According to the document, this is lower on the scale than the threshold required by Article 7 of a “clear risk of a serious breach” of the rule of law.

 However, it is doubtful whether the new mechanism offers any real change.
 The Communication refers to cases from the Court of Justice and Council of Europe standards that define “systemic” problems as meaning that the system in question has ceased to function properly and is producing repeated, identical problems.
 The paper makes reference to Greece’s asylum system, which has subjected thousands of asylum seekers to appalling conditions in violation of European human rights standards.

 Previous examples of countries that would be caught by a new mechanism given by vice-president of the Commission Viviane Reding include Hungary and Romania, which witnessed direct government interference with the judiciary.
 All of these illustrations look much more like an actual serious breach of fundamental rights, rather than a mere systemic threat.
 If the new mechanism is to be meaningful and add an effective layer of protection below Article 7, it will need to be triggered by a much lower threshold.

-Second, although its recommendations will be made public, the dialogue with the member-state concerned will remain confidential, and will take place between the member-state and the Commission only.
-The procedure would have far greater persuasive power—and ensure a more accurate picture of the situation—if all the member-states, the European Parliament, human rights bodies including the EU Agency for Fundamental Rights and civil society organisations were involved in this dialogue.
+Second, although its recommendations will be made public, the dialogue with the member state concerned will remain confidential, and will take place between the member state and the Commission only.
+The procedure would have far greater persuasive power—and ensure a more accurate picture of the situation—if all the member states, the European Parliament, human rights bodies including the EU Agency for Fundamental Rights and civil society organizations were involved in this dialogue.